Work Visa

 Tax System: Rates, Deductions and Filing Deadlines in Belgium

 Belgium's tax system is progressive, with rates ranging from 25% to 50%.
-The highest bracket applies to incomes over €41,060 ($44,800 or 1,800,000 BGN).
-Social security contributions are approximately 13.
-Tax deductions include work-related expenses and child allowances.
+The highest bracket applies to incomes over €41,060 (~$44,800 USD).
+Social security contributions are approximately 13.07% of gross salary for employees, with employers contributing an additional ~27%.
+Always calculate net from gross — total deductions (tax + social security) can reach 50–55% of gross salary.

 Filing deadlines are typically in June, with extensions possible for online submissions.
 In Brussels, tax advisors often assist expats with complex filings.
 In 2026, Belgium increased tax credits for energy-efficient home improvements, benefiting residents in cities like Antwerp and Ghent.